gumaerc-testorg/20.109-fall-2007/content/pages/labs/sirna_design.md

     *   Only 25% of the cells are able to stick and proliferate (this is called a 25% plating efficiency).
     *   The doubling time for the cells is 24 hours.
     *   The cells take 24 hours to recover from trypsin treatment before they begin doubling.
 3. Your major assignment for this experimental module will be a formal lab report describing your work.
-The requirements for this report are detailed in the [Guidelines for writing a lab report]({{< baseurl >}}/pages/assignments/guide_lab_report-htm).
+The requirements for this report are detailed in the {{% resource_link 78cab3c7-1f19-b0dc-a42f-cd3f15022f6d "Guidelines for writing a lab report" %}}.
 Start by reading these guidelines carefully.
 You'll write part of the introduction today, first reading the relevant primary literature, and then writing three paragraphs according to the suggested scheme below.
 This scheme is just a rough framework to help you organize your thoughts.
 Naturally you are free to apply your personal style and writing approach.
 One thing everyone must do: keep track of the sources for your information to properly reference them in your final paper.
     *   Paragraph 1: most general of all: You don't have to start with the dawn of creation or how the first cell came to exist but you might consider framing the experiments around **some** larger questions like:
         *   Why is gene expression important?
         *   How does the cell regulate gene expression?